-Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update 1.
+Ref Governance Area Responsible Officer Target Date Implementation update 1.
 Delivery of We Make Camden Priorities To monitor the delivery of priorities and outcomes of We Make Camden.
-Director of Corporate Strategy and Policy Design February 2022 Priorities agreed by Cabinet in March 2022 with a delivery plan in development.
-2. Performance Management To develop and implement an Outcomes and Assurance Framework aligned with We Make Camden priorities.
-Head of Strategy February 2022 The Council is implementing several mechanisms to review outcomes and impact, including creating a Wellbeing Index for the Borough to track progress on the "We Make Camden" initiative.
-An Outcomes Board has been set up for internal oversight of performance and impact, and this work will be integrated into the future plans for the Cabinet and CMT.
+Director of Strategy and Design Ongoing Priorities agreed by Cabinet in March 2022 with ongoing development of delivery infrastructure, including leadership, governance, resourcing mechanisms, and measurement and evaluation.
+2. Performance Management To develop and implement an approach to performance management aligned with the mission-oriented approach articulated in We Make Camden priorities.
+Director of Strategy and Design Ongoing The Council is implementing several mechanisms to review outcomes and impact, including creating the Good Life Camden Wellbeing Index for the Borough to track progress on the delivery of We Make

+Ref Governance Area Responsible Officer Target Date Implementation update Camden.
+Quarterly Insight, Learning, and Impact reports are taken to CMT and to scrutiny committees on a bi-annual basis, which set out the key challenges that Council services are experiencing, where there are opportunities to improve and develop, and what learning has been achieved in the last quarter.
 3. Implementation of Peer Review Recommendations Building on the report to Cabinet of December 2021 responding to the report of the LGA Peer Review, the Council is continuing to respond and deliver against the recommendations outlined in this report.
-Director of Corporate Strategy and Policy Design Head of Corporate Strategy December 2021 The Council through We Make Camden, picked up a number of the Peer Review recommendations and will update on wider implementation through appropriate scrutiny and audit channels.
+Director of Strategy and Design Ongoing The Council through We Make Camden, has implemented a number of the Peer Review recommendations and will update on wider implementation through appropriate scrutiny and audit channels.
 4. Better use of customer data To continue to improve the Council's focus on residents and citizens through better use of customer data.
-Head of Strategy March 2022 The Council continues to develop its approach to using data, including through appointing a Chief Data Officer
+Chief Data Officer Ongoing The Council continues to develop its approach to using data under the leadership of the Chief Data Officer.
+The Council has created teams of Data Analysts within the Supporting People Strategy Team and Supporting Communities Strategy Team that work with the Council's frontline